solidi/writing/04-the-springboard-pattern.md

 ## Framework Support

-The springboard pattern provides ***efficiency*** benefits that coincide with features of the framework.
+The springboard pattern provides benefits that coincide with features of the framework.
 For this essay, I’ll discuss Android concerning the use of a springboard.
 Your framework may vary.

-Recently in the Android ecosystem, Google has launched [Instant Apps](https://developer.android.com/topic/instant-apps/index.html) and discussed at length the incorporation and break out of new concepts in the area called ***feature modules***.
-As we can see from above, everything that is demonstrable to stakeholders should be isolated.
+In the Android ecosystem, Google has launched [Instant-Play Apps](https://developer.android.com/topic/instant-apps/index.html).
+To support the concept, Google introduced ***feature modules***.
+As we can see from above, everything that is demonstrable should be isolated.
 As development continues, insulate each feature from significant dependencies and optimize them for every feature.
-The product team may want to launch these features separately or together.
+The product team will want to launch these features separately or together.

 Another example of Android is the concept of isolated ***activities***.
-Each activity can launch in isolation, taking what it needs to survive an experience.
+Each activity launches in isolation, taking what it needs to provide an experience.
 If features are built-in isolated activities, reconfiguration of the pieces of an application is possible.

 Finally, with the latest versions of Android, its tooling has improved.
 Independent modules allow for building abilities, which reduce build time.
-Setups that use a ***flavored*** code organization may cause building delays, especially if the product dimensions are extensive.
+Setups that use a ***flavored*** code organization improve the developer's experience, especially if the product dimensions are extensive.

 Before we conclude, there are drawbacks to consider.